SinAustin/Armed/README.md

 would alert the individuals inside or even put the location on lockdown if it detects a firearm in a person's possesion.
 This project is a base proof of concept for the object detection portion of such a system
 ## Evaluation
-This project shows that object detection of firearms is works and given stronger hardware and more training data a model could be a viable way to protect the people we care about.
+This project shows that object detection of firearms works and given stronger hardware and more training data a model could be a viable way to protect the people we care about.
 The next steps in this project would be more training on security footage and the build-out of a popup and warning system.

 ### Things used: